Last Updated on November 26, 2023 by Dee

 The higher your dpi is, the better your artwork will look overall.
-If it’s too low, then you’ll end up with a very pixelated and blurry image.
+If it’s too low, you’ll have a very pixelated and blurry image.

-If you have a good canvas size, then the pixels from your image will be spread across an area large enough for there to be sufficient detail.
-It’ll look good printed out on paper or even projected onto a screen for everyone to see.
+If you have a good canvas size, the pixels from your image will be spread across an area large enough for sufficient detail.
+It’ll look good printed on paper or projected onto a screen for everyone to see.

 Digital Art Canvas Size Guide

 Digital Art Canvas Size for Social Media

 A decent canvas size for digital art is 2000 pixels on the long side and 1200 pixels on the short side if you want to publish your digital drawings online or on social media.

 If you’re looking to print out your digital art, the most common Digital canvas size is 4000 x3000 pixels.
 You can also use any standard sizes for Digital printing, like A3 and A4.

 Printing your digital art on a poster-size sheet of paper, means you need a canvas size of at least 6000 pixels on the long side.

 If Photoshop is your design program of choice, the same principles for digital art canvas size apply.

 If you plan to sell or display your digital art as a traditional painting, then it’ll be good to set the correct canvas size in your workspace to be of good quality when you print your digital artwork.